Fergie (singer): 2006–2008: The Dutchess and expansion

 The following single, "Fergalicious", was released on October 23, 2006.
 The track, which features will.i.am, reached number two on the Billboard Hot 100, the top-five in Australia and New Zealand, although it peaked lower than "London Bridge" in Europe.
 Its music video features Fergie as Willy Wonka in a candy factory.
 "Glamorous" was released as the third single from the album, on February 20, 2007.
 The track, which features Ludacris, became another number-one single for Fergie in the United States, and also reached the top-ten in over seven countries.
 The fourth single, "Big Girls Don't Cry", was released on May 22, 2007.
-The ballad became a huge success worldwide, topping the charts of ten countries, including Australia, Canada and the United States; it was also the album's most successful single in Europe.
+The ballad became a worldwide hit, topping the charts of ten countries, including Australia, Canada and the US; it was also the album's most successful single in Europe.
 It earned Fergie a nomination for the Grammy Award for Best Female Pop Vocal Performance.
 The music video for the song features American actor Milo Ventimiglia as her love interest.
-"Clumsy" was then selected to be the fifth and final single from the album.
-It was released on September 25, 2007 and became a top-ten hit in five countries, including in Australia and the United States, becoming her fifth consecutive top-five hit in the U.S.
+"Clumsy" was the fifth and final single from the album.
+It was released on September 25, 2007 and became a top-ten hit in five countries, including in Australia and the US, becoming her fifth consecutive top-five hit in the US.

 In 2007, the Black Eyed Peas embarked on the Black Blue & You World Tour and visited more than 20 countries.
 Fergie returned to acting in 2006, appearing as a lounge singer in the Poseidon remake.
 She later had supporting roles in 2007's Grindhouse and the 2009 musical film Nine.
 Fergie and other members of the cast of Nine won the Satellite Award for Best Cast – Motion Picture and received nominations for the Critics' Choice Movie Award for Best Acting Ensemble and Screen Actors Guild Award for Outstanding Performance by a Cast in a Motion Picture for their performances.
-On December 31, 2006, Fergie began hosting Dick Clark's New Year's Rockin' Eve on ABC for the pre-taped Hollywood segments after the New Year Ball came down in Times Square.
+On December 31, 2006, Fergie began hosting Dick Clark's New Year's Rockin' Eve on ABC for the pre-taped Hollywood segments after the New Year Ball came down in Times Square in New York City.